 6) Explore the Island

 So many people arrive in Oahu, Hawaii and only stay in the Southern part without seeing all that the island has to offer.
-When I was there I took a helicopter ride around the entire island to see it in a new and exciting way and I HIGHLY recommend you do it too!
+When I was there one of my favorite things was taking a helicopter ride around the entire island to see it in a new and exciting way and I HIGHLY recommend you do it too!

 Viator has 25 different options for helicopter rides over Oahu.
 The one that I took was the 1.5 hour Doors Off Magnum Experience from Turtle Bay and it was AMAZING!
 (Yes, I said doors off, but you can opt to have them on if you want to.)
 Take a peek of my ride in my TikTok below.